6 June, 2005

 Still, given that there was a decade to prepare, the blame can’t be totally put on Manmohan Singh’s administration.
 Both the BHP and Congress held office over the period and Indian manufacturers also didn’t do enough to prepare.

 by @ 7:55 pm.
-Filed under China, Economy, India, Northeast Asia, Southeast Asia
+Filed under China, India, Economy, Northeast Asia, Southeast Asia

--image-everyone is getting new missiles
+everyone is getting new missiles

 First from Angry Chinese Blogger: